visionml/pytracking/README.md

 A general python framework for visual object tracking and video object segmentation, based on **PyTorch**.

 ### LWL and KYS released!
-* Code for our ECCV 2020 paper [Know Your Surroundings: Exploiting Scene Information for Object Tracking](https://arxiv.org/pdf/2003.11014.pdf) is now available.
+* Code for our **ECCV 2020 oral** paper [Learning What to Learn for Video Object Segmentation](https://arxiv.org/abs/2003.11540) is now available.
-* Code for our ECCV 2020 paper [Learning What to Learn for Video Object Segmentation](https://arxiv.org/abs/2003.11540) is now available.
+* Code for our **ECCV 2020** paper [Know Your Surroundings: Exploiting Scene Information for Object Tracking](https://arxiv.org/abs/2003.11014) is now available.

 ## Highlights